bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 #### NPM Scripts

-A _"test"_ script already exists that can run tests against your code.
+A _"test"_ script already exists you can use to run tests against your code.

 - [ ] Write an _npm script_ named _"start"_ that uses `node` to run the API server.
 - [ ] Write an _npm script_ named _"server"_ that uses `nodemon`to run the API server.